DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/55 Markup Customization/5 Using a Custom Component.md

 You can define custom content markup in a separate component.
+This component is rendered in the virtual DOM, and any changes trigger a rerender of the component.

+For example, you need to display a dynamic form in your application, and each time a different form configuration is required.
+You can implement a component for your form and pass it to the *'component'* property.

 For Class components, we recommend using <a href="https://reactjs.org/docs/react-api.html#reactpurecomponent" target="_blank">`React.PureComponent`</a> because `React.Component` can be re-rendered unnecessarily.
 Alternatively, you can implement the <a href="https://reactjs.org/docs/react-component.html#shouldcomponentupdate" target="_blank">shouldComponentUpdate()</a> method.